ATQQ/sugar-blog/packages/vitepress-plugin-rss/README.md

   },
   locales: {
     en: {
-      // If baseUrl is missing, it inherits the global baseUrl
-      // If authors is missing, it inherits the global authors
+      // All missing options inherit from the global config (everything in RSSOptions except locales itself)
       filename: 'feed.en.rss', // only includes articles under the en locale },
     root: {